 The Library's Southeast Branch is undergoing exciting changes to better serve our patrons.
 In addition to fresh paint and carpet, we're bringing you new collections and new technology, including a permanent home for the teen Kansas City Digital Media Lab.

-Beginning June 12, visitors to Southeast can expect to see a lot of activity – construction, painting and carpet-laying with Library collections temporarily rearranged and relocated.
-If you can’t find what you’re looking for, ask a Library staff member, who will point you in the right direction.
+Visitors to Southeast already have noticed a lot of activity—construction, painting and carpet-laying with Library collections temporarily rearranged and relocated.
+If you can't find what you're looking for, ask a Library staff member, who will point you in the right direction.

 - Phase 1: New study rooms, meeting rooms, carpet, paint, furniture, and technology